Shale gas development

 National guidelines are set out in the Government’s National Planning Policy Framework and the Planning Practice Guidance.

-These guidelines are interpreted locally in the ‘adopted’ Minerals Local Plan, written and prepared by the County Council, as the local Minerals Planning Authority.
-The ‘adopted’ Minerals Local Plan is under review to create a new, up-to-date document, covering the period up to 2030.
-This document is known as the ‘emerging’ Minerals Local Plan.
+NPPF policies and national guidance are interpreted locally in the ‘adopted’ Minerals Local Plan, prepared by the County Council, as the local Minerals Planning Authority.

 - Search the planning application database